 Klaas trailer cranes show off their strengths in the inner-city area and on building sites with tight access conditions.
 This means they can be set up in inner courtyards or inside large buildings if narrow driveways make it impossible to set up a mobile crane.
-They too are equipped with the Klaas aluminium mast, which combines a low net weight with high reach values.
+They too are equipped with the Klaas aluminium boom, which combines a low net weight with high reach values.
 Thanks to the remote-controlled self-drive mechanism, the trailers can be effortlessly manoeuvred even in tight spaces

-The Klaas mast system
+The Klaas boom system

 The most striking trademark of a Klaas crane is its boom.
 This consists of high-strength aluminium profiles made from a special alloy and is produced in the stir welding process.
 It thus provides a strength as if milled from solid metal, a long service life and low maintenance costs.
-Its low net weight ensures outstanding reach values, as every kilogram less in the mast benefits the range and load capacity.
+Its low net weight ensures outstanding reach

 The Klaas support system

 The ASC control system permanently monitors the stability of the appliance in crane and lifting platform mode and shows this via the remote control.
 At the same time it also takes changing wind or ground conditions into account.
 All crane functions are only activated if all four outriggers have an evenly high pressure, and if the support pressure is insufficient, a safety shutdown is automatically performed.